How to be a successful tourism company online?

 - relatively low costs, as you do not have to invest in your own booking system

-- quality exposure, since European travellers like to compare offerings, so if you have a quality product, it will stand out
+- European travellers like to compare offerings, so your quality product stands out

-- more bookings, since good customer reviews on OTA websites convince tourists to book tourism products.
+- good customer reviews on OTA websites may convince tourists to book your tourism product.

 Disadvantages of online travel agencies

-The main disadvantages or using OTAs are that:
+However, the main disadvantages or using OTAs are the following.

-- they usually charge a commission of 10–20% of the gross cost per sale
+- They usually charge a commission of 10–30% of the gross cost per sale.

-- you will need a way to prevent your OTA from overbooking, such as a real-time booking system.
+- You need a way to prevent your OTA from overbooking, such as a real-time booking system.

 Tip 4: Be present and active on social media

-Social media allow you to communicate, connect and build a relationship with your (potential) customers.
-Travellers also use it as a key source of travel information before, during and after their trip.
+Social media allows you to communicate, connect and build a relationship with your (potential) customers.
+Travellers also use social media as a key source of travel information before, during and after their trip.

 Which social media channel to use

-The most important social media channels to use are the following.
+The most important social media channels for you to use are: